bikerider/playbook/troubleshootting/incoming_call_troubleshooting2.md

 2 options here:
  * Calls are NOT notified to gBE:
- ** There has to be a problem in gCOB, that is not working fine or the OB has some problem in their network and gCOB is not able to notify the calls to gBE.
-In case the deployment in the OB has rSDP for call notifications, the problem can be in rSDP also (or connectivity between gCOB and gBE/rSDP).
+ ** There has to be a problem in gCOB, that is not working fine or the OB has some problem in their network and gCOB is not able to notify the calls to gBE. ** In case the deployment in the OB includes rSDP for call notifications, the problem can be in rSDP also (or connectivity between gCOB and gBE/rSDP).
  * Calls are notified to gBE but the calls are not getting to TUCore: see following step.

 ####  Step 2 -> Check why calls are getting to gCOB (and notified to gBE), but they are not getting to TUCore.